 Capitalize religious festival days, such as Full Moon Day, Lunar Observance Day.

-Capitalize Buddha, Dhamma (as refuge), Sangha (as refuge or Ariya Sangha), Rains Retreat, Vassa, Winter Retreat, Upāsika Day, any aspect of Noble Eightfold Path (Right View, Right Intention, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness, Right Concentration).
+Capitalize Buddha, Dhamma (as refuge), Sangha (as refuge or Ariya Sangha), Rains Retreat, Vassa, Winter Retreat, Upāsika Day.
 If “dhamma” is used other than as the refuge (for example, as mental objects), do not capitalize.
 Do not capitalize "sangha" unless it is directly referring to Sangha as one of the refuges or the Ariya Sangha.

 Capitalize the “Four Noble Truths”